Burgess Hill Choral Society

 Review by Rebecca Dowden in Sussex Express

-Christmas Concert: 4 December 2021 - Burgess Hill Choral Society Concert, St Andrew’s Church, Burgess Hil
+Christmas Concert: 4 December 2021 - Burgess Hill Choral Society Concert, St Andrew’s Church, Burgess Hill

 It was wonderful to be invited to the first live concert in two years by Burgess Hill Choral Society accompanied by Sussex Baroque Players and conducted by Michael Stefan Wood BEM.